 Spinal decompression often is the best treatment for relentless back pain caused by compressed discs.
 The goal of spinal decompression therapy is to relieve pain and create a healing environment for bulging, herniated or degenerating discs.

 What are the Best Methods for Spinal Decompression?

 There are several methods of spinal decompression that physicians have been prescribing for years.
 While the methods vary in intensity and risk factors, none should be followed without prior consultation with your doctor.

 So, let’s see the best methods for spinal decompression.

 Inversion therapy uses gravitational pull for decompressing the spine.
-This method of spinal decompression can be done at home, on daily basis, using an inversion table.
+This method of spinal decompression can be done at home, on a daily basis, using an inversion table.